 By supplementing with the highly bioavailable citrulline malate we can provide the urea cycle with excess L-Citrulline which will get converted to L-Arginine.
 This leads to a significant rise in plasma L-Arginine levels, which will then get converted by NOS to nitric oxide.
 Based on this, citrulline malate is currently the most highly regarded nitric oxide booster, as it leads to a very significant rise in nitric oxide.
 In addition to this, L-Citrulline speeds up the urea cycle which leads to more ammonia buffering.

 Besides supplementing with citrulline malate, there have also been efforts made to improve the bioavailability of L-Arginine.
 The first of which, is to complex the L-Arginine with Alpha Ketoglutarate, a molecule that is involved in the urea cycle.
 Theoretically this should increase the efficiency of L-Arginine as a nitric oxide booster, whilst also promoting healthy mitochondrial function.
 Anecdotally, arginine alpha ketoglutarate (AAKG) is a great nitric oxide booster, however, there is very little concrete scientific evidence for AAKG.
 The second way to increase L-Arginine bioavailability, is to decarboxylate it.
 Decarboxylated L-Arginine is known as agmatine, which goes a step further than just enhanced bioavailability, since agmatine functions as a neurotransmitter and actually does not act as a substrate for NOS.
 Instead agmatine turns NOS on and off.
 More specifically, it blocks iNOS and nNOS whilst promoting the activity of eNOS.
-This has several advantages, as over activation of iNOS and nNOS can lead to inflammation and the eNOS activity is preserved which produces the vasodilation we are after.
+This has several advantages, as over activation of iNOS and nNOS may lead to inflammation and the eNOS activity is preserved which produces the vasodilation we are after.
 Agmatine sulfate is a favorite among those seeking a "pump" as it appears to produce one of the strongest sensation of blood rushing into the muscle during exercise when compared to the other nitric oxide boosters.

 So which one do you choose?
 This really depends on your preferences at the end of the day, as all three are very efficacious nitric oxide boosters.
 If you would like to just take a small capsule and experience the vasodilatory effects, then agmatine sulfate is the best option.
 However, some people find that it has cognitive effects (mood boosting, calming and focus enhancement) that are not desirable in just a pure nitric oxide booster.
 If this is the case, then citrulline malate is a fantastic choice, as it will both be a very efficacious nitric oxide booster whilst also being an ammonia buffer which can stave off fatigue.
 The only issue with citrulline malate is that it is fairly sour and large doses of it need to be taken.
 In a homemade preworkout blend, it goes really well, by adding a sour tang that can cover up bitter flavors, especially when it is combined with one of our flavor packs.
 For those who would rather not deal with the sour flavor, an AAKG supplement is a great choice as it is completely tasteless.
 AAKG also has the potential added benefit of producing ATP by enhancing mitochondrial function.
-This is based on the fact that the alpha ketoglutarate in AAKG is used within mitochondria as an antioxidant and energy producer.
+This is based on the fact that the alpha ketoglutarate in AAKG is used within mitochondria as an energy producer.

 Various combination of all three can be used as well.
 By taking agmatine in combination with either AAKG or citrulline malate, we can potentially enhance the amount of nitric oxide that is produced via eNOS.
 This is based on the fact that agmatine diverts nitric oxide production away from iNOS and nNOS whilst enhancing nitric oxide output from eNOS, which at the end of the day we are after.
 Our recommendation would be to combine agmatine sulfate with citrulline malate.
 AAKG could also be combined with agmatine, however, we do not see much of a reason to combine both AAKG and citrulline malate as both simply enhance plasma arginine levels.